WHO WE ARE

 WHAT WE DO

-- We help the families gain access to the information and resources they need.
+We help families gain access to the information and resources they need.

-- We educate and provide information through New York Parent Network Newsletters, NYPN e-news, and printed materials.
+We educate and provide information through NYPADB Newsletters, NYPADB e-news, and printed materials.

-- We provide opportunities for families to gather, socialize, gain support, and learn through our Family Learning Experiences and Parent Conferences.
+We provide opportunities for families to gather, socialize, gain support, and learn through our Workshops and Family Events.